Shaun Pollock

 Shaun Maclean Pollock (born 16 July 1973) is a South African cricket commentator and former cricketer, who was captain in all formats of the game.
 A bowling all-rounder, Pollock along with Allan Donald formed a bowling partnership for many years.
 From 2000 to 2003 he was the captain of the South African cricket team, and also played for Africa XI, World XI, Dolphins and Warwickshire.
 He was chosen as the Wisden Cricketer of the Year in 2003.
 Pollock was a member of the South Africa team that won the 1998 ICC KnockOut Trophy, the first ICC trophy the country has won.

 On 11 January 2008 he announced his retirement from all forms of international cricket after his 303rd One Day International on 3 February.
-Pollock now works as a commentator on SuperSport's coverage of South African cricket.
+Pollock now works as a commentator on SuperSport's coverage of South African cricket as well in the ICC Tournaments Such as ICC Champions Trophy, ICC T20 World Cup, ICC Cricket World Cup and World Test Championship WTC.

 In November 2021, he was inducted to the ICC Cricket Hall of Fame.